top of page

 Poor posture, especially in the neck and upper back, can lead to imbalances in the muscle function around the jaw and neck, affecting the TMJ.

-Understanding the underlying cause(s) of TMD in an individual patient is crucial for developing an effective treatment plan.
-This often requires a comprehensive evaluation by healthcare professionals, including physiotherapists, dentists, or specialists in orofacial pain, to address the specific needs and contributing factors in each case.
+Understanding TMD's underlying cause(s) in an individual patient is crucial for developing an effective treatment plan.
+This requires a comprehensive evaluation by healthcare professionals, including physiotherapists, dentists, or specialists in orofacial pain, to address each case's specific needs and contributing factors.

 Physiotherapy plays a significant role in managing TMD, offering a non-invasive approach that can alleviate pain, improve jaw function, and address the underlying causes of the disorder.

-The physiotherapeutic management of TMD may include a combination of manual therapy, exercises, and dry needling, among other interventions.
+The physiotherapeutic management of TMD may include a combination of manual therapy, exercises, dry needling, ultrasound therapy and more.
+Learn more about our TMD Program.

 Manual Therapy

-Manual therapy techniques involve hands-on manipulation and mobilisation of the jaw to increase mobility, reduce pain, and improve function.
-Techniques may include gentle stretching of the joint, mobilisation techniques to improve the movement of the jaw, and soft tissue therapy to reduce muscle tension.
+Manual therapy involves hands-on manipulation and mobilisation of the jaw to increase mobility, reduce pain, and improve function.
+Techniques may include gentle stretching of the joint, mobilisation techniques to improve jaw movement, and soft tissue therapy to reduce muscle tension.

 Exercises